-Balance of Receivables and Payables, including unsecured loans taken, loans & advances given, payable to vendors, client balances, etc, are subject to confirmation and consequent reconciliation and adjustments, if any.
+Balance of Receivables and Payables, including borrowings taken, loans & advances given, payable to vendors, security deposits given, other advances given, other liabilities, advances from customers, etc, are subject to confirmation and consequent reconciliation and adjustments, if any.
 Hence, the effect thereof, on Profit/ Loss, Assets and Liabilities, if any, is not ascertainable, which may be considerable.
-The Board of the Directors has established a procedure controls to review the reconciliation and recoverability of all the assets and payability of all the liabilities, on a regular basis, based on the formal/informal agreements/ arrangements with the respective parties involved.
+The Board of the Directors has established a procedure controls to review the reconciliation and recoverability of all the assets and payability of all the liabilities, on a regular basis, based on the formal/ informal agreements/ arrangements with the respective parties involved.
 As per the opinion of the Board, there will be no substantial impact on their reconciliation with their balance confirmations as on the reporting date.